 11 May be energized if forecasted and actual sustained wind and wind gust conditions are less than 40 mph and the Radford Line is required to meet load demand or the support load due to loss of other power sources or due to planned maintenance when the benefits of the maintenance will reduce the ongoing risk of wildfire.
-In all of these cases, approval of the Utility Manger is required to energize the Radford Line and will inform the President.
+In all of these cases, approval of the Utility Mancer is required to energize the Radford Line and will inform the President.

+Manger is required to energize the Radford Line and will inform the President.
 12 The Utility Manager may initiate PSPS, if in his or her expert judgement, the actual conditions in the field pose a significant safety risk to the public.

-investments.
+Significant Fire Potential Risk is one of many factors BVES monitors to determine on-going maintenance and inspection wildfire mitigation initiatives and to make longer-term decisions regarding capital investments.
 Evident changes in Fire Potential Risk and other factors are considered for adjustments to wildfire mitigation initiatives and long-term capital investment decisions.